T0nd0Tara/qux/README.md

 [type_1, type_2]   // an array of 2 types
 [][type_1, type_2] // dynamic array where each cell is an array of 2 types

-char // an 8 bit value (differs from u8 by how it's percieved in strings) str  // well... a string. defined as str :: char[] dict // a hash map / json / dictionary
+char // an 8 bit value (differs from u8 by how it's percieved in strings / printing) str  // well... a string. defined as str :: char[] dict // a hash map / json / dictionary